-7.2 Quarterly Reports
+7.2 Quarterly Progress Reports

-Awarded applicants will be required to submit brief quarterly reports to the Department to provide timely information on the success of the project.
-A quarterly report template will be provided by the Department and this template must be used to generate monthly reports.
+Awarded applicants will be required to submit Quarterly Progress Reports to the Department to provide timely information on the success of the project.
+A quarterly report template will be provided by the Department to generate the reports.
 Claim for Payment Forms submitted will not be processed for projects that are not up to date with the filing of their quarterly reports.